nxttx/Embedded---Plastics-classifier/documents/FunctionalRequirementsDocument.md

 <!--
 Provide low-fidelity user interface sketches.
 Map the sketches to use cases and other requirements if applicable.
  -->
+The machine can be turned on by a simple on/off switch, this switch can also be used as an emergency stop button.
+The machine will start classifying as soon as the switch has been turned on.

+The machine will have 4 different LEDs to show the status of the machine.

+- Led 1: Power LED, this LED will be on when the machine is turned on;
+- Led 2: Type of inserted plastic 1, this LED will be on when the machine has classified plastic 1;
+- Led 3: Type of inserted plastic 2, this LED will be on when the machine has classified plastic 2;
+- Led 4: Ignore, this LED will be used to show the status of the machine, for example if the machine is busy classifying or if the machine is idle.

+The machine will have a web interface where you can view various 'stats' and see what the camera sees in real time.
+You can also set the speed of the conveyor belt in this application.
 ### 3.1 option 1
 ![image](./functionalrequirementsdocument/option1.png)